 • Difficulties in coping with physical illness, disability or pain

-Currently, legal-/court-related assessment and treatment is not offered.
+Currently, legal-/court-related assessment and treatment are not offered.

 Mark is a registered practitioner with the following insurance companies: BUPA, AxaPPP, Aviva, Vitality and WPA.
 He also sees clients with policies from other companies.